Skip to content

 Overview

-Many biologists enter the field of bioinformatics without any formal training, often lacking the fundamental skills required to work with genomic data.
-This course is designed to address this issue by equipping students with the essential knowledge and hands-on experience they need, while placing a strong emphasis on reproducibility and good research practices.
+Many biologists enter the field of bioinformatics without formal training, lacking the foundational skills needed to work with genomic data.
+This course is designed to bridge that gap, equipping students with essential knowledge and hands-on experience while placing a strong emphasis on reproducibility and good research practices.

-There is a particular focus on massively parallel sequencing (MPS) methods.
-Topics covered include quality control and filtering, genome analysis, sequence alignment and data workflows for RNA-Seq, SNPs, RADseq, AmpSeq and metagenomics.
-Throughout the course, students engage with current research literature to develop their critical thinking skills and learn to evaluate bioinformatic findings in a scientific context.
+The course begins with Linux training, covering both local and remote computing environments.
+It then moves into core bioinformatics topics, including data analysis in R and job submission on high-performance computing (HPC) clusters.
+The course places particular emphasis on massively parallel sequencing (MPS) methods, covering quality control and filtering, genome assembly, sequence alignment, and data workflows for RNA-Seq, SNPs, RADseq, AmpSeq and metagenomics.
+Throughout, students engage with current research literature to sharpen their critical thinking and learn to evaluate bioinformatic findings in a scientific context.

 Course Objectives

-This course provides participants with the practical skills needed to handle and analyse genomic data, focusing on high-throughput sequencing techniques.
-The course emphasises reproducibility, the critical evaluation of common workflows and clear scientific communication through reporting.
-A structured self-study element with defined learning objectives reinforces key concepts and encourages independent learning.
+This course equips students with the practical skills needed to handle and analyse genomic data from high-throughput sequencing experiments.
+The emphasis is on reproducibility, critical evaluation of common workflows, and clear scientific communication.
+A structured self-study component with defined learning objectives reinforces key concepts and encourages independent thinking.

 Our Guiding Principle

 We believe that students should be active thinkers, not passive followers.
-This involves questioning established methods, understanding the rationale behind each step and evaluating whether a given approach is appropriate for the research context.
-Instead of blindly repeating workflows, we encourage students to think critically, make informed decisions and adapt methods to their own data and scientific goals.
-These are the essential skills needed to navigate the complexities of analysing genetic data in the real world.
+This means questioning established methods, understanding the rationale behind each step, and evaluating whether a given approach is appropriate for the research context.
+Rather than blindly repeating workflows, we encourage students to make informed decisions and adapt methods to their own data and scientific goals.
+These are the skills needed to navigate the real complexities of genetic data analysis.

 Important Note: On-Site Only

-This is an on-site course.
-Due to its highly interactive format — including hands-on exercises, in-person discussions, and collaborative work — remote participation is not possible.
+This is an on-site course with a highly interactive format, including hands-on exercises, in-person discussions, and collaborative work.
+Remote participation is not possible.
 Students are expected to attend in person for the full duration of the course.

 Guests are welcome to join on individual days, space permitting, but this does not count toward ECTS credit.